-- o Continue the NRI to re-measure existing forest plot network and improve the sequestration rates so that these come from the same source as the carbon measurements. - o Improve the resolution of the field data so that there is more information on disturbances in forests, so that forest types can be refined in the model. - O Add plots in under-represented forest types such as Young Secondary Forest and Degraded Forests. - Add plots in non-forest areas such as savannahs and grasslands. - o Include Mangrove Forests in the NRI sampling design, re-measure mangrove plots that have been measured as part of research projects, include central mangrove area of Gabon which is missing from current research projects.
-Confidence Intervals to be computed and included for mangroves based on this work. - Include plots where land-use changes have or may happen, particularly the conversion of Forest Land to other IPCC land-use categories such as Cropland and Settlement and subnational land-use types. - o Include litter and soil. - o Refine the methodology to estimate carbon stock changes in logging concessions by undertaking a short study to compare the RIL-C methodology and before and after methodology for logging emissions.
-Additionally, include a few extra sites to reduce uncertainty in the Emissions Factors for logging concessions. - Ensure that everything that is needed for carbon stock measurements for all the main carbon pools for emissions and removals factors are consistent and that the NRI fully reflects the needs of the FRL and the greenhouse gas inventory and is updated regularly.
+- Emissions: - Continue the NRI to re-measure existing forest plot network and improve the sequestration rates so that these come from the same source as the carbon measurements. - Improve the resolution of the field data so that there is more information on disturbances in forests, so that forest types can be refined in the model. - Add plots in under-represented forest types such as Young Secondary Forest and Degraded Forests. - o Add plots in non-forest areas such as savannahs and grasslands. - Include Mangrove Forests in the NRI sampling design, re-measure mangrove plots that have been measured as part of research projects, include central mangrove area of Gabon which is missing from current research projects.
+Confidence Intervals to be computed and included for mangroves based on this work. - Include plots where land-use changes have or may happen, particularly the conversion of Forest Land to other IPCC land-use categories such as Cropland and Settlement and subnational land-use types. - o Include litter and soil. - Conduct additional sampling in logging concessions to improve the Emission Factors for logged forests and implement RIL-C methodology to monitor RIL-C practices and measure emissions reductions in the future. - Refine the methodology to estimate carbon stock changes in logging concessions by undertaking a short study to compare the RIL-C methodology and before and after methodology for logging emissions. - Ensure that everything that all the main carbon pools for emissions and removals factors are consistent and that the NRI fully reflects the needs of the FRL and the greenhouse gas inventory and is updated regularly. - Removals: - Refine the analysis to incorporate forest growth dynamics and consider issues of symmetry in the removals and carbon stock calculations (ensuring that accounting for forest growth changes and carbon stocks over time is improved). - Analyse GIS shapefiles to provide estimates for the percentage forest cover within each administrative area for the annual time-series to improve the estimates of forest cover change over time with respect to changes in administrative areas.
+This applies to logging concessions, protected areas and rural areas.